 My reviewers are respected authorities on the New Testament:

-- Dr Gervais Angel, formerly NT Greek Examiner for the Church of England and tutor in NT Greek at Trinity College, Bristol, England.
+- Gervais Angel, formerly New Testament Greek Examiner for the Church of England and tutor in New Testament Greek at Trinity College, Bristol, United Kingdom.

 How have you dealt with anachronisms and cultural aspects?